-The Green Communities Act creates a grant and loan program for communities that meet criteria involving zoning and permitting of energy facilities, energy use benchmarking and plans for reducing energy use, fuel efficient vehicles, and minimizing life-cycle energy costs for new construction.
-Find out more about Green Communities.
+The Green Communities Act creates a grant and loan program for communities that meet criteria involving zoning and permitting of energy facilities, energy use benchmarking and plans for reducing energy use, fuel-efficient vehicles, and minimizing life-cycle energy costs for new construction.
+Find out more about Green Communities by viewing the Introduction Presentation (PDF).

 Guidelines for Qualifying as a Green Community